apohl79/audiogridder/README.md

 ## Compatibility

+- Server: OSX 64bit 10.7+, Windows 10
-- OSX 64bit (tested on 10.14 and 10.15)
+- Plugin: OSX 64bit 10.11+, Windows 10
-- The server supports AudioUnit and VST3 plugins
+- The server supports AudioUnit (Mac only) and VST3 plugins
-- The plugin is available as AudioUnit and VST3
+- The plugin is available as AudioUnit (Mac only) and VST3
-- Tested DAWs: Cubase 10 Pro, Logic Pro X, Reaper
+- Tested DAWs: Cubase 10 Pro, Logic Pro X, Reaper, Ableton Live

 ## Reporting of Issues